Office-of-Digital-Services/cdt-ods-disaster-recovery/docs/guides/infrastructure.md

 # Making infrastructure changes via Terraform

+Since the DDRC app is deployed into a Microsoft Azure account provided by the California Department of Technology (CDT)'s Office of Enterprise Technology (OET) team, as a first step, you'll need to request access from them to the `CDT Digital CA` directory so you can get into the [Azure portal](https://portal.azure.com), and to the `CalEnterprise` directory so you can access [Azure DevOps](https://calenterprise.visualstudio.com/CDT.ODS.DDRC).
+You can refer to Azure's documentation for [switching directories](https://learn.microsoft.com/en-us/azure/devtest/offer/how-to-change-directory-tenants-visual-studio-azure).

 ## Setup for local development

 1. [Get access to the Azure account through the DevSecOps team.](../../reference/infrastructure/#getting-started)